cjdev2/kafka-rx/README.md

 kafka-rx was built with reliable message processing in mind

-To support this, every kafka-rx message has a `.commit()` method which optionally takes a user provided merge function, giving the program an opportunity to reconcile with zookeeper and manage delivery guarantees.
+To support this, every kafka-rx message has a `.commit()` method which optionally takes a user provided merge function, giving the program an opportunity to reconcile offsets with zookeeper and manage delivery guarantees.

 ```scala
 stream.buffer(23).foreach { bucket =>